RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  becomes a more nuanced endeavor.
-For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell (Fig. S2B).
+For example, taking the total MscL copy number for these cells could skew the final calculation of survival probability as a large but severely distorted cell would be interpreted as having more channels than a smaller, wild-type shaped cell (Fig. S3B).
 To correct for this pathology, we computed the average expression level per unit area for each cell and multiplied this by the average cellular area of our standard candle strain which is morphologically indistinguishable from wild-type *E. coli*, allowing for the calculation of an effective channel copy number.
-The effect of this correction can be seen in Fig S4C and D, which illustrate that there is no other correlation between cell area and channel expression.
+The effect of this correction can be seen in Fig. S3C and D, which illustrate that there is no other correlation between cell area and channel expression.

-&nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of SD mutants is shown in [@Fig:boxplot]B. The expression of these strains cover nearly three orders of magnitude with the extremes ranging from approximately four channels per cell to nearly one thousand.
+&nbsp;&nbsp;&nbsp;&nbsp;Our calculation of the effective channel copy number for our suite of Shine-Dalgarno mutants is shown in [@Fig:boxplot]B. The expression of these strains cover nearly three orders of magnitude with the extremes ranging from approximately four channels per cell to nearly one thousand.
 While the means of each strain are somewhat distinct, the distributions show